 How much calcium is in a banana?

-Banana has some calcium.
-It contains 5 mg of calcium per 100g.
-A medium banana contains 5.8 g of calcium, while an extra large banana contains up to 7.6 mg of calcium.
+Banana has a low calcium content.
+It contains only 5 mg of calcium per 100g.
+A medium banana contains 5.8 g of calcium, while a large banana contains up to 7.6 mg of calcium.
 This amount is about 0.8% of the Daily Value (DV).

-Dehydrated bananas contain 22 mg of calcium per 100g, or 1.36 mg per tbsp.
+- dehydrated bananas have 22 mg of calcium per 100g.
+They have 4 times more calcium than raw bananas!
+A tbsp provides 1.4 mg of calcium.
 A handful of dehydrated bananas provides 6 mg of calcium, or 0.6% of the DV.

 Common foods high in calcium

-There are plenty of foods rich in calcium, though.
+Actually, there are plenty of foods rich in calcium.
 We can get more than enough calcium from our diet.

-Animal-derived sources of calcium are cow’s milk, dairy, eggs, and fish.
+Besides milk and other dairy, animal-derived sources of calcium are eggs and fish.

-Moreover, you can increase the absorption of calcium, eating foods rich in vitamin C. Vitamin C increases calcium absorption.
-Bananas contain moderate amounts of vitamin C.
+Moreover, you can increase the absorption of calcium, eating foods high in vitamin C. Bananas contain moderate amounts of vitamin C.

 The richest plant-based food in calcium is moringa powder, though.
-It’s a true superfood.
 Moringa powder contains about 2,700 mg of calcium per 100g!
 Just for comparison, cow’s milk contains only 113 mg of calcium per 100 mL.
+Moringa power is a true superfood.
+It’s packed with protein, minerals, chlorophyll, and carotenoids.
 You can find a wide variety of moringa powders on iHerb.

 Consuming high amounts of calcium from food is safe.
-There is an upper safe dose only for supplements.
+But, we shouldn’t consume high dosages from dietary supplements.